mschoenebeck/zeos-orchard/book/src/protocol/keys.md

 - $\mathsf{d}$ - Diversifier (10 bytes)
 - $\DiversifiedTransmitPublic$ - Diversified Transmission Key (33 bytes)

-Since Zcash Orchard it is possible to derive several diversified payment addresses from one and the same spending authority.
+Since Zcash Orchard it is possible to deterministically derive several diversified payment addresses from one and the same spending authority.
 A group of such addresses share the same Full Viewing Key, Incoming Viewing Key and Outgoing Viewing Key.